carter437/datascience-course3-project1/README.md

 The source data, when extracted creates a root directory of `UCI HAR Dataset`.
 This default directory name is used throughout this documentation as the base directory for the source data files.

 The steps the [script](run_analysis.R) takes to produce the summary data are below.
-Steps X thru X are performed twice.
-Once for the training dataset and the other for the test dataset.
+Steps 4 thru 11 are performed twice.
+Once for the training dataset and once for the test dataset.

 1. Read in the activity labels from `/UCI HAR Dataset/activity_labels.txt`
 2. Read in the feature descriptions from `/UCI HAR Dataset/features.txt`